Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

 where the corresponding velocity interaction law exchanging velocity pairs $\{v,w\}$ into post-collisional pairs $\{v',w'\}$ is given by the law

-where $\beta\in(1/2,1]$ is the energy dissipation parameter, $u=v-w$ is the relative velocity and $\sigma\in \mathbb{S}^{d-1}$ is the unit direction of the post collisional relative velocity $u'=v'-w'$. \\ The collision kernel, quantifying the rate of collisions during interactions, carries important properties that are of fundamental importance for the regularity therory of the Boltzmann collisional integral.
+where $\beta\in(1/2,1]$ is the energy dissipation parameter, $u=v-w$ is the relative velocity and $\sigma\in \mathbb{S}^{d-1}$ is the unit direction of the post collisional relative velocity $u'=v'-w'$.
+The parameter $\beta$ is related to the degree of inelasticity of the interactions, with $\beta=1$ being elastic and $\beta<1$ inelastic interactions.

+The collision kernel, quantifying the rate of collisions during interactions, carries important properties that are of fundamental importance for the regularity therory of the Boltzmann collisional integral.
 It is assumed to be

 The scattering angle $\theta$ is defined by $\cos\theta= \hat{u} \cdot \sigma$, where the hat stands for unitary vector.
 Further, we assume that the differential cross section kernel $b(\hat{u}\cdot\sigma)$ is integrable in $\mathbb{S}^{d-1}$, referred as the {\sl Grad cut-off assumption} \cite{grad1969}, and it is renormalized in the sense that